learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the pros and cons of promises over callbacks?
+## Q 15.5.
+What are the pros and cons of promises over callbacks?

 Below are the list of pros and cons of promises over callbacks,